 - 90%: Percent of 2012 graduates who are satisfied or very satisfied with their GC education.

-- #2: Ranking in the number of graduates going on to earn doctorates among all Indiana institutions.
+- #2: Ranking in the number of graduates going on to earn doctorates among all Indiana institutions when institutional size is taken into account.
 Nationally, Goshen College ranks 87th out of 262 Carnegie baccalaureate institutions.

 - #1: Ranking in the number of graduates going on to earn doctorates among Mennonite institutions, with double the number of students going on to earn doctorates than any other institution.